Malcolm in the Middle season 1: Casting

-The title character Malcolm was initially written as being nine years old.
-While auditioning, Frankie Muniz, who was 13 at the time, thought that he would not get it, believing he was "too old".
-However, the producers were impressed with Muniz, so he was cast, and the character was aged up.
-In the season, Malcolm's age is intentionally not mentioned, with the revelation only that he attends middle school, "not the actual grade level."
-Aaron Paul was interested in auditioning for the role of Malcolm's eldest brother Francis, but the producers were not interested in casting him; instead, the role went to Christopher Kennedy Masterson, who was cast after a single audition.
-Jane Kaczmarek initially did not want to play the matriarch of the family Lois, even after receiving the script, but then wondered, "Wow, they really love me [...]
-Maybe I should read this."
-After reading the script, she found that "there was something undeniably quirky and endearing about Lois", so she accepted.
+Frankie Muniz's audition was around 9:30 in the morning, and he had another audition for a Pizza Hut commercial 30 minutes later.
+Muniz, worried he would miss the Pizza Hut audition, pleaded to his mother to let him skip his Malcolm in the Middle audition, but he ultimately went.
+Initially, Malcolm was written to be a nine year old.
+While auditioning, Muniz, who was around twelve to thirteen, thought that they would pass on him, since he was "too old".
+However, the producers were impressed with Muniz's performance, so he was cast, and the character was aged up to thirteen.
+In the season, Malcolm's age is intentionally not mentioned, explicitly stating that he attends middle school, "not the actual grade level."

+Aaron Paul was interested in auditioning for the role of Malcolm's eldest brother Francis, being given the script, but the producers were not interested in casting him and "kept passing".
+Instead, the role went to Christopher Kennedy Masterson, who only had to audition once, unlike every other applicant, and got the job soon after.
+Around the time of pilot season, Jane Kaczmarek got pregnant, and asked her agents not to send her any auditions, as she wanted to focus on her family with Bradley Whitford, but series casting director Mary Fox persuaded her agents to send her the script for Malcolm in the Middles pilot.
+She initially did not want to play Lois, even after receiving the script, but was intrigued by the fact that they personally sent it to her; Kaczmarek enjoyed how "quirky and endearing" Lois was, so she accepted the role.

-Justin Berfield was cast as Malcolm's older brother Reese, despite the fact that Berfield is younger than Muniz, while Erik Per Sullivan was cast as the youngest brother Dewey, and Catherine Lloyd Burns as Malcolm's teacher Caroline Miller.
-The character of Hal, the patriarch of the family, was initially underwritten, and described by Boomer as "a writer's conceit that just lay there on the page like a turd".
-During Bryan Cranston's audition for the part, he had to simply be "listening to a fight between the mom and one of her sons" as required.
-At that time, Cranston put a pipe in his mouth and watched the fight, causing Boomer to fall from his chair while laughing.
-Boomer recalled that Cranston "just had this vast inner life going on."
-He described Cranston's look at that time as a man who "looks like he's listening, but he's actually building a rocket ship in his head", and Cranston was cast immediately.
+Justin Berfield was cast as Malcolm's older brother Reese, despite the fact that Berfield is younger than Muniz, and Erik Per Sullivan portrays youngest brother Dewey.
+Catherine Lloyd Burns plays Malcolm's teacher Caroline Miller in the season.
+The character of Hal was initially underwritten, and described by Boomer as "a writer's conceit that just lay there on the page like a turd", only having about five lines in the pilot to add to the illusion aspect they were going for.
+During Bryan Cranston's audition for the part, he had to simply listen to a fight between a mother character and her sons, only sitting there without conversing.
+At that time, Cranston put a pipe in his mouth and intently watched the fight, causing Boomer to fall from his chair in laughter.
+Boomer recalled that Cranston "just had this vast inner life going on" that contributed to his performance as Hal.
+He described Cranston's look at that time as a man who "looks like he's listening, but he's actually building a rocket ship in his head", and Cranston was given the role immediately.